 While the carrots are roasting and cooling, trim up the frisée and place it in a large bowl.
 Peel and pit the avocado, cut it into quarters and set aside.

 Add the roasted carrots to the frisée.
 Squeeze the blood orange over top and add the remaining extra virgin olive oil to the salad.
 Season the salad with salt and pepper to taste and toss it all together.
-Divide the salad among 4 plates.
+Divide the roasted carrot salad among 4 plates.
 Add a quarter of the avocado and a dollop of labneh to each plate.
 Drizzle a bit of olive oil on top of the labneh and give it a finishing sprinkle of za’atar if you like.